prnvbaraiya/ProctoVigil/README.md

 - [x] Account setup in zegocloud
 - [ ] Add JWT token both side

+- [ ] In basic table hide is not working

-- [ ] 20% webrtc module & quiz module & frontend layout
+- [x] 20% webrtc module & quiz module & frontend layout
 - [ ] 40% admin can add users & quiz & admin profile setting
 - [ ] 60% all the result will be disply & send mail & quiz with subjective and different sections
 - [ ] 75% integrate the lms system with quiz & bug fixes